iwatake2222/pico-loud_talking_detector/README.md

         - Noise:
             - White noise, pink noise
     - Mix noise manually:
-        - 1. Original data: [Talking]
+        1. Original data: [Talking]
-        - 2. Mix background: [Talking, Talking + Background]
+        2. Mix background: [Talking, Talking + Background]
-        - 3. Mix noise: [Talking, Talking + Background, Talking + Noise, Talking + Background + Noise]
+        3. Mix noise: [Talking, Talking + Background, Talking + Noise, Talking + Background + Noise]
+    - Separate test data from training data completely
+        - Some clips are divided from the same video, so data leakage may happen if I ramdomly separate data following the original script
     - Change wanted word list from [yes, no] to [talking, not_talking]
     - Remove "SILENCE" and "UNKNOWN" category
         - Because "SILENCE" and "UNKNOWN" are parts of "Not Talking"
     - Change clip duration from 1 sec to 10 sec
-    - Separate test data from training data completely
+    - Increase training steps
-        - Some clips are divided from the same video, so data leakage may happen if I ramdomly separate data following the original script

 ## Design
 ### Dataflow